AbdulJabbar-AJ/automated-setups/docs/initial_nginx_setup.md

 - Restarts nginx

 #### Requires
+- run as `sudo`
 - A TLS certificates on machine
 - Manually edit nginx.conf file for cert paths

 #### Notes
 - This setup only works if server serves one primary url, would have to configure differently if serving various urls from one server
+- command `sudo nginx -t` or `sudo systemctl restart nginx` won't work as the config file won't be a valid route